Always Onward Adventures

 Leavenworth & Conconully

 We went on a 3 day camping trip this weekend - joined by my parents and Sara’s grandparents.
 We didn’t have any particular goals for the trip - but managed a good mix of hiking & the outdoors with some window shopping and hanging out in some placed we haven’t been in a while.
 We took off on the trip Saturday mid-morning - after picking up Sara & my parents from a fun night of swimming and sleeping over at the hotel.
+We drove through to Leavenworth for lunch at a beautiful restraunt by the water.

 • Tom Woodard